Finding the Right People to Match Your Culture featured image

 4. Listen for descriptions of your values during the candidate’s response.

 Listening for key words and values in a candidate’s response is crucial.
-A candidate who seamlessly integrates your company’s values into their narrative is likely to be a good cultural fit.
+A candidate who integrates your company’s values into their narrative is likely to be a good cultural fit.
 If, for instance, “Innovation” is a core value, a candidate expressing enthusiasm for experimenting with new ideas and learning from failures might be the innovation catalyst your team needs.
 If your candidate shares that they prefer “tried and true methods” and their motto is “don’t fix what ain’t broke”, you may want to start seeing other people.

 Balancing Diversity Within Cultural Alignment